 Scroll down the home page, and we find a couple of sales promotion offers (25% on specific brands) and a feature section on denim.
 Which appears to be very in fashion right now.
 Hello, the 1980s.

-We get some more offers – gifts with purchase, a 20% off toy sale and a buy 2, get 50% off on kids clothing offer.
-And finally, we get another four sections, that to be honest, we’d gotten a bit bored of scrolling down the page at this point.
+We get some more offers.
+Gifts with purchase, a 20% off toy sale and a buy 2, get 50% off on kids clothing offer.
+And finally, we get 4 more sections, which to be honest, we’d gotten a bit bored of scrolling down the page at this point.